laibaidrees10/Custum-Vector-Operating-Class/README.md

 * Compare vectors (==, >, <)

-How to Compile and Run
+🛠 How to Run

+* Clone or Download the project.

+Make sure you have a C++ compiler (like g++) installed.

+* Compile the project:

-g++ main.cpp -o VectorApp
+g++ main.cpp -o VectorProgram

-./VectorApp
+* Run the executable:

+./VectorProgram

 Make sure vector.h is in the same directory as main.cpp.